-The Panasonic Lumix DMC-FZ1000 and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in June 2014 and May 2015.
+The Panasonic Lumix DMC-FZ1000 and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in June 2014 and May 2015.
 The FZ1000 is a fixed lens compact, while the G7 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (FZ1000) and a Four Thirds sensor.
-The FZ1000 has a resolution of 20 megapixel, whereas the G7 provides 15.8 MP.
+The cameras are based on an one-inch (FZ1000) and a Four Thirds (G7) sensor.
+The FZ1000 has a resolution of 20 megapixels, whereas the G7 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (21 percent) than the Panasonic FZ1000.
 In this context, it is worth noting that neither the FZ1000 nor the G7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ1000 has a lens built in, whereas the G7 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the G7 and their specifications in the Micro Four Thirds Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Panasonic FZ1000»||137 mm||99 mm||131 mm||831 g||360||n||Jun 2014||899||-||Panasonic FZ1000|